LMH01/MGT2_Mod_Tool/docs/documentation_for_mod_creators.md

 - Missing dependencies are not checked so make sure that everything exists
     - When dependencies are missing the result can be a crashed import or a bugged game
 - Only content of the same type can be modified
+- When original content is modified the mod tool might not pickup that something has been modified
 - The original content can only be restored by restoring the initial backup